sz389/Capstone-Group5/Code/Race/README.md

 # About the Data

-Sex classification, for the purpose of this study, will consist of classification between male and female voices.
+Race classification, for the purpose of this study, will consist of classification between male and female voices.
 The dataset that is being used in this model comes from a Crowd-sourced Emotional Multimodal Actors Dataset (CREMA-D).
 The data contains  age, sex, race, ethnicity information from 91 actors, 48 male and 42 female actors who speak 12 sentences in 6 emotions at 4 emotion levels.
 The data comes from this repository: https://github.com/CheyneyComputerScience/CREMA-D

 The dataset contains metadata about each audio file: